icons8/lunacy-docs/docs/tools_new.md

 To **add a hotspot**:

 1. Press `H` or select the **Hotspot tool** on the toolbar.
-2. Click and drag over the area you want to have a hotspot.
+2. Click and drag over the area where you want to place a hotspot.
+3. Link it to a frame to set up an interactive prototype.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_hotspot_tool.png" height="auto"><source src="/public/tools_hotspot_tool.mp4" type="video/mp4"></video>

+With hotspots, you can make any part of your design interactive, as well as expand the interactive area for small elements, making them easier to press.

-To hide/show hotspots and prototyping links on the canvas, enable/disable the **Show prototyping** option in the **Additional menu** on the top bar:
+To **hide/show hotspots and prototyping links** on the canvas, enable/disable the **Show prototyping** option in the **Additional menu** on the top bar:

 <embed type="image/svg+xml" alt="prototyping_show_hide" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/kjIhPF4fKkOEfpSpQkaHBg.svg" width="844" />